 - Remove any carpets from bathrooms and basements

 - Repair any leaky roofs, walls, and basements

 - Remember to clean, disinfect, and dry everything after a sewer back-up or flooding

 What to do if you have mould

 Cleaning mould involves identifying and removing the sources of excess moisture, then using the simplest cleaning method to effectively remove mould growth.

 Small areas — Less than one square meter or 10 square feet of visible mould contamination

-A healthy person can clean small areas by bagging and disposing material with visible mould growth while wearing an approved N95 disposable respirator, gloves and eye protection.
+A healthy person can clean small areas by bagging and disposing of material with visible mould growth while wearing an approved N95 disposable respirator, gloves, and eye protection.
 As these materials are removed, check exposed areas for mould growth and clean as needed.
-Less-porous material like glass, plastic, concrete or metal can be thoroughly cleaned using a strong detergent followed by lots of water.
+Less-porous material like glass, plastic, concrete, or metal can be thoroughly cleaned using a strong detergent followed by lots of water.